MelonKony/millmint/site/factbook/society/state/government/ministries/light-and-water/bureau-of-water.md

 The <span class="fi fi-min-light-and-water fis"></span> **Commonwealth Water Commission** (commonly *Hydroburo*) is responsible for providing potable drinking water, wastewater and stormwater services across {{<link/vekllei>}}.
 Water in Vekllei is universal and of good quality.
 The Hydroburo also maintains offices for sewerage, conservation, and construction.

-In {{<link/oslola>}} and Kala, most drinking water comes from fresh glacial runoff that requires minimal treating.
+In {{<link/oslola>}} and {{<link/kala>}}, most drinking water comes from fresh glacial runoff that requires minimal treating.
 Industrial water consumption is provided by nuclear desalination plants operated by the Hydroburo.